 Where it grows

 Trembling aspen grows in many soil conditions across the B.C. interior from sea level to 3,000 metres and is especially common in the northeast.
-It often appears in even-aged, pure stands and has a shorter lifespan than most trees due to its susceptibility to decay.
+It often appears in even-aged, pure stands.
+Its lifespan is shorter than most trees due to its susceptibility to decay.
 Aspen sprout from root suckers and form clones of individual stems.
 Many kinds of wildlife use the foliage, twigs and buds for food.

 Did you know?